jrd261/async-bridge/README.md

 # Asyncrounous Bridge

-Generice promise based request/response interface.
+Generic promise based request/response interface.
 Intended for use with post-messaging.

 # Example